riccardopadoan28/BIManalyst_g_46/A5/README.md

 ## Was the number of tools for the course ok - should we have more or less? - if so which ones would you leave out?
 - Riccardo: I think we used the necessary tools
-- Borja: I think the tool and content are correct
+- Borja: I think tools and contents are correct
 - Ali:

  # (As a group) summary of the feedback you received on your tutorial did the tool address the use case you identified?